yeastphenome/yp-data/Datasets/README.md

 Help
 ----

-Please direct questions & comments to Anastasia Baryshnikova (<abarysh@princeton.edu>) or check in regularly at <http://www.yeastphenome.org>.
+Please direct questions & comments to Anastasia Baryshnikova (<abaryshnikova@calicolabs.com>) or check in regularly at <http://www.yeastphenome.org>.